urakubo/Dojo-standalone/README.md

 	- Checkpoint
 10. Execute inference.
 11. You will soon see the inference results in the Output Segmentation Folder (Dojo_Standalone/data/_2DNN_inference by default).

+### 2D FFN
+Here, we wrapped the excellent membrane segmentation program developed by Dr. Michał Januszewski: flood filling networks (FFN, Nature Methods, vol. 15 (2018), pp. 605-610 ; https://github.com/google/ffn ).
+The FFN, which is a recurrent 3d convolutional network, directly produce 3D volume segmentation with high performance.

+Note that there are two requirements.
+1. 3D ground truth of 512 x 512 xy-pixels and - 50 Z-slices.
+2. Long training period (-1 weeks) with a high-performance NVIDIA-GPU card (GTX1080ti or higher).

+The VAST Lite is recommended for the ground truth generation (https://software.rc.fas.harvard.edu/lichtman/vast/ ).

 Hidetoshi Urakubo
 2019/2/1